Gbinti

-The inhabitant of Gbinti are largely from the Temne ethnic group and many of the Temne people of Gbinti are partially of Fula descent, who had settled in the town as settlers over a hundred and fifty years ago.
+The inhabitant of Gbinti are largely from the ethnic group of Fula descent, who had settled in the town as settlers over a hundred and fifty years ago.
 The Temne language is widely spoken in the town along with the Krio language.

-The population of Gbinti is almost entirely Muslim..
+The population of Gbinti is almost entirely Muslim.
 Gbinti has a number of primary school and one secondary school called the Gbinti Secondary School.
 There is one police station in the town run by the Sierra Leone Police Port Loko District Division.